This Is What a TSA Agent First Notices About You

 TSA officers notice when you try to skirt the rules, and this can trigger a bag search.
 One common mistake during the summer is bringing a super-size sunscreen to the checkpoint.
 That can be a costly mistake when a TSA agent confiscates it.
 So either pack it in your checked luggage or bring a travel-size sunscreen on the plane.

 Talking about bad things

-Not bad things like a breakup—bad things like bombs or firearms.
-Of course, this will absolutely get you pulled off to the side.
-Even asking the TSA agents about weapons (i.e., asking what weapons are allowed on a plane or why you can’t bring your gun) will get you questioned.
+When experts warn against talking about “bad things,” they’re not referring to breakups.
+They’re talking about bombs and firearms.
+Discussing these items will absolutely get you pulled off to the side.
+Even asking the TSA agents about weapons—inquiring about which are allowed on a plane or why you can’t bring your gun—will get you questioned.
 In fact, you can get arrested for joking about bombs while in line.
 Pro tip: Keep quiet.
 Silence is definitely golden in regard to this topic.
-Here are some more secrets to speeding through airport security.

 - Mike Boyd, president and CEO of Boyd Group International

 - Jeffrey Price, security trainer for the American Association of Airport Executives and professor of airport management at the Metropolitan State University of Denver